jennifer-culbertson/oels2025/oels_practical_wk8.md

 ### Picture description trials

 These involve the participant recording an audio description of a target image.
 Before we can do any audio recording we have to get the participant to grant us mic access, and have them select a mic.
 This is all in the code in the section "Infrastructure for recording audio", you can look there if you want to see how it's done.
-There is also a `save_audio` function defined in the `utilities.js` file, I'll explain its key features below and you can treat it as a black box or look at the details as you prefer.

 Once the audio stuff is set up we create our picture description trials - remember, for these the participant sees two images side by side, with the target highlighted by a green box, clicks a button to start recording a description, clicks again to stop recording, and then "waits for their partner to make a picture selection" based on their description (in reality, the participant just gets a waiting message and waits for a random time).
 This can be achieved with a 3-part timeline: the initial part of the trial where the participant sees the pair of images and clicks a button to start recording, then the second part where they speak and then click again to stop recording, then the random wait.